fbpx

 We think the iPhone SE is the best choice for seniors, but if that’s out of your price range, we’ve got a guide to buying a cheap iPhone that can help you bag a bargain, and a guide to the best cellphone for seniors.

-It’s also worth checking out our guide to the best iPhone accessories for seniors, as having some extra power cables, a decent case and even a wireless charger can make all the difference.
+It’s also worth checking out our guide to the best iPhone accessories for seniors, we think having some extra power cables, a decent case and even a wireless charger can make all the difference.

 If you’re not comfortable, you can always ask a relative to follow this guide for you.
-Either way, there are some really simple tweaks you can make to your phone, even if you’ve been using it a while, to make it even more straightforward.
+Either way, there are some really simple tweaks you can make to your phone, even if you’ve been using it a while, to make it even more straightforward and to set up an iphone for seniors.

 If you are reusing an old device, there are some limitations – for instance, group FaceTime video is not supported in older devices including anything earlier than the iPhone 6s or iPod touch (7th generation).